Chachoengsao province: Economy

 The province has gained a reputation as a centre for recycling potentially hazardous electronic waste (e-waste), despite a June 2018 ban on imports of foreign e-waste to Thailand.
 China banned the import of foreign e-waste in 2018 also.
 Since the e-waste ban, 28 new recycling factories, most dealing with e-waste, have started in Chachoengsao province, particularly in the Ko Khanun Subdistrict of Phanom Sarakham District.
 In 2019, 14 businesses in Chachoengsao were granted licenses to process electronic waste, six of them in Ko Khanun.
 An official of the Basel Action Network, which campaigns against dumping waste in poor countries, said, "E-waste has to go somewhere, and the Chinese are simply moving their entire operations to Southeast Asia.
 The only way to make money is to get huge volume with cheap, illegal labour and pollute the hell out of the environment," he added.

+In 2024, Thailand is actively progressing towards the establishment of a special economic zone (SEZ) in Chachoengsao province.
+This SEZ initiative specifically aims to advance clean energy development and support the production of electric vehicles (EVs).
+The SEZ, designed as an industrial estate, will attract investments in battery plants, clean energy technologies, and electricity infrastructure.

+Chachoengsao province is expected to play a significant role in Thailand's growing EV industry.
+Domestic sales of battery electric vehicles experienced an impressive surge of 603% in 2020, driven by government subsidies provided to EV purchasers ranging from 70,000 to 150,000 THB (1,900-4,160 USD).
+Despite a reduction in subsidies for the current year, the trend of EV adoption is expected to continue.

+The boundaries of the SEZ and investment privileges for businesses will be determined by Thailand's Policy Committee.
+This initiative adds to the existing special economic zones within the Eastern Economic Corridor (EEC), which encompass various sectors such as high-speed rail, digital industry, innovation, medical innovation, aviation, genomics, and digital innovation and advanced technology.
+The establishment of the SEZ in Chachoengsao province is anticipated to contribute significantly to Thailand's objectives of promoting clean energy, supporting the growth of the EV industry, and fostering economic development in the region.

 Symbols

-The provincial seal shows the main hall of the Sothornvararamvoraviharn Temple.
+The provincial seal shows the main hall of the Wat Sothonwararam.
 In this hall is the most important Buddha image of the province, known as Luangpho Phutthasothon.

 The provincial tree is Peltophorum dasyrachis.
 The tree was assigned to the province by Queen Sirikit on the 50th anniversary of the coronation of King Rama IX in 2000.
 The provincial flower is the Yellow Flamboyant (Peltophorum pterocarpum).
 The provincial fish is the barramundi (Lates calcarifer).

-The provincial slogan is "The bountiful Bang Pakong River, the sacred Buddha image of Luangpho Sothon, Phraya Si Sunthon the scholar of Thai language, and the pristine Ang Rue Nai Forest."
+The provincial slogan is "The bountiful Bang Pakong River.
+The sacred image of Luang Pho Sothon.
+Phraya Sri Sunthon, the scholar of Thai language.
+The rich forests of Ang Rue Nai."